 … and reach.

 If any of these 2 metrics has decreased dramatically, you should analyze the content which you have added lately, especially hashtags used in your posts.
-You will most probably know straight away whether you did something which could have been perceived to be suspicious or, for example, you have made some changes in your Instagram strategy.
+You will most probably know straight away whether you did something which could have been perceived to be suspicious or, for example, you have made some changes in your Instagram marketing strategy.

 Social media analytical tools, like Sotrender (where the charts presented above are from), offer a bunch of other valuable data about your Instagram performance.
 Insightful data and metrics about your audience, content, or engagement should be monitored regularly to analyze which activities are performing well and worth your future time and effort.

 Once you were blocked by Instagram, be careful.
 Follow some best practices to decrease the chances of being punished by Instagram again.

 - Behave naturally – forget about buying likes, comments and followers, don’t behave in a way which might be suspected to be a bot.

 - Engage with your community – answer DMs and comments, like and comment on others’ posts.

 - Be regular so that Instagram’s algorithm can learn your behavior and predict your future actions.

 - What Instagram values lately are real interactions.
 When commenting, don’t use only emojis.
 Also don’t copy-paste comments or captions.

 - When in doubt, do less but in higher quality.

 “Shadowban” may happen to any of us.
 Simply remember to act accordingly to Instagram’s rules and regulations but also be up-to-date with the latest news about Instagram and other social media channels, for example by visiting Sotrender’s blog.
 Monitor your performance regularly, with Instagram likes statistics as a starting point, so that you’ll always be ready to react.